rafaqz/Rasters.jl/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Describe your issue here, including a minimum working example and all file downloads without authentication.
-We have limited time, so only easily reproduced issues can be fixed quickly.
+We cant fix your problem unless you help us by filling out the code blocks below.

 title: ''
 labels: ''